Aṉangu Pitjantjatjara Yankunytjatjara: Water

 SA Water operates desalination plants at Indulkana, Mimili, Kaltjiti (Fregon) and Yunyarinyi (Kenmore Park), which treat the water from local bores.

 In early 2019, at a site near Kaljiti/Fregon, a new water source was found in a "palaeo-valley", where groundwater is held about 90 m below the surface (existing sources being about 30 m down).
 Core drill samples have been dated at 5–10 million years old.
 Pipes were temporarily capped, but elder Witjiti George said that he hoped the water could be used to support a cattle herd, helping to create jobs and an ongoing industry for isolated communities.
 The new source could also provide much needed drinking water.
 APY Lands general manager Richard King said the origin of the water was yet to be established, but the water is pure, with low salinity.
 Government experts were working with Flinders University and the CSIRO to learn more about the source.

 Feral camels

-In January 2020, the South Australian government declared that due to the 2019–20 Australian bushfire season and drought, feral camels in large numbers were destroying infrastructure and putting families and communities in danger as they searched for water sources.
+In January 2020, the government of South Australia declared that due to the 2019–20 Australian bushfire season and drought, feral camels in large numbers were destroying infrastructure and putting families and communities in danger as they searched for water sources.
 They were also destroying native vegetation, contaminating water supplies and destroying cultural sites.
 On 8 January 2020 the South Australian Department for Environment and Water began a five-day cull of the camels, the first mass cull of camels in the area.
 Professional shooters would kill between 4,000 and 5,000 (or up to 10,000) camels from helicopters, "...in accordance with the highest standards of animal welfare".